 I try to get my family to eat more vegetables these days by making a variety of them for dinner.
-A few weeks ago, I roasted parsnips to make a Roasted Garlic and Parsnip Soup, and my Lizzy suggested I try baking them as I would French fries.
+A few weeks ago, I roasted parsnips to make a Roasted Garlic, Parsnip & White Bean Soup, and my Lizzy suggested I try baking them as I would French fries.
 I did and my family loved them!

 Give the parsnips a quick rinse in cold water, then gently peel the skin.
 Trim off the ends and cut into long sticks.
 Next, scatter them onto a baking sheet, drizzle some olive oil, herbs and bake in 15 minutes.
 It’s that simple!

 We used our favorite blend of herbs, “Herbs de Provence,” which comes conveniently in one bottle, making cooking a pleasure.
 The blend of herbs in one combination give so much flavor to the parsnips, you won’t need to add any salt.
 But if you prefer, go ahead, we won’t mind.